reyhandagcigsu/LCW-UretkenAkademi-React.js-Bootcamp/complete_todo_app_FINAL_PROJECT/README.md

 - firebase Authentication || sign in and sign up
 - Backend with REST API
 - Tasks saved in a database
-- Importants Box fro the starred tasks
+- Importants page the starred tasks
 - Tablet & mobile friendly

 ## Built with